Carreau/phd-dissertation/parts/part4.rst

 As the movement of the contact line during the contraction in in the order of µm/min we can consider the contact line between the liposomes and the interface to be  at equilibrium, we can thus apply Young's equation over time.
-This allow is allow to relate the tension of each of the lipid layers and the angle between them at each instant of the contraction.
-We can in particular project the result of this equation onto the direction of of the contact surface tangent :
+This allow to relate the tension of each of the lipid layers and the angle between them at each instant of the contraction.
+We can in particular project the result of this equation onto the direction of the contact surface tangent :

 ..
 Math::